radext-wg/draft-ietf-radext-reverse-coa/draft-ietf-radext-reverse-coa.md

 We note that while this document specifically mentions RADIUS/TLS, it should be possible to use the same mechanisms on RADIUS/DTLS {{RFC7360}}.
 However at the time of writing this specification, no implementations exist for "reverse CoA" over RADIUS/DTLS.
 As such, when we refer to "TLS" here, or "RADIUS/TLS", we implicitly include RADIUS/DTLS in that description.

-We also note that while this same mechanism could theoretically be used for RADIUS/UDP and RADIUS/TCP, there is no value in defining "reverse CoA" for those transports.
+This mechanism does not depend on the underlying transport protocol, or interact with it.
+It is therefore compatible not only with {{RFC6614}}, and {{RFC7360}}, but also with {{I-D.ietf-radext-radiusdtls-bis}} which will replace those earlier standards.

+This mechanism is not needed for RADIUS/UDP, as UDP is connectionless.  {{RFC8559}} suffices for CoA when using RADIUS/UDP.
+For RADIUS/TCP, while this same mechanism could theoretically be used there, RADIUS/TCP is being deprecated by {{I-D.ietf-radext-deprecating-radius}}.
 Therefore for practial purposes, "reverse CoA" means RADIUS/TLS and RADIUS/DTLS.

 There are additional considerations for proxies.
 While {{RFC8559}} describes CoA proxying, there are still issues which need to be addressed for the "reverse CoA" use-case.
 This specification describes how those systems can implement "reverse CoA" proxying, including processing packets through both an intermediate proxy network, and at the visited network.